Ninahp/gamer/README.md

-# scala101
+This is a simple webserver and a voice app created with scala while using the Africa's Talking API.
-This is a basic introduction to scala, creating a webserver using Akka.
-Have fun
+Have fun.